PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Step-Queries.md

 :$.*ParameterName*).

 ## Procedures With Heavy Processing
+> Windows Interface only

-In a procedure that requires heavy processing via a cursor, you can display a progress bar that indicates to the user how far the program has progressed.
+In a procedure that requires heavy processing via a cursor, in the Windows interface, you can display a progress bar that indicates to the user how far the program has progressed.
 To do so, use the following step query: